rcasaluce/Three-Musketeers-Game/readme.md

     <p>The aim to write the game using the Test-Driven Development approach</p>

 The file [three_musketeers.py](https://github.com/rcasaluce/Three-Musketeers-Game/blob/master/three_musketeers.py) is the basic version of the game that does not allow to save the game.
-The file [three_musketeers_with_save_option.py](https://github.com/rcasaluce/Three-Musketeers-Game/blob/master/three_musketeers_with_save_option.py) allows to save the game in the folder 'save' and the game can be loaded back when the user wants to play where he/she left the game.
-Once the game saved is loaded, the file is removed from the 'save' folder.
+The file called [three_musketeers_with_save_option.py](https://github.com/rcasaluce/Three-Musketeers-Game/blob/master/three_musketeers_with_save_option.py) allows to save the game in the folder 'save' and the game can be loaded back when the user wants to play from where he/she left the game.
+Once the saved game is loaded, the file is removed from the 'save' folder.